The reasoning.json Protocol

 4. Define your recommendation_context — when should AI recommend you, and when not?

-5. Validate your syntax against the JSON Schema
+5. Validate your syntax against the Specification or use the online Validator

 Examples